 The project has four stages.
 The first stage comprises interviews with graduates from CET programs (N =180) and employers who are familiar with those programs (N =40).
 Their data was gathered and analysed to understand why individuals engage in CET programs, what are the factors that assist or inhibit their participation, what kinds and qualities of CET provisions do they find most helpful and what are the characteristics of effective CET teachers, amongst other matters.
 This was followed in Phase 2 by a survey derived from the findings of this first phase that was administered across the adult population leading to over a thousand responses.

-The next two phases comprise verifying the findings with practitioners and administrators from post secondary education institutions who offer CET programs in Singapore to identify how the requests and qualities advanced in the first two phases might able to be accommodated within those institutions and their program provisions.
-Bulletins are available below for each phase as well as a supplementary survey and a report will be produced in the final phase.
+The next two phases comprised verifying the findings with practitioners and administrators from post secondary education institutions who offer CET programs in Singapore to identify how the requests and qualities advanced in the first two phases might able to be accommodated within those institutions and their program provisions.
+Bulletins are available below for each phase as well as a supplementary survey and a report will be produced.

-The research bulletin attached here provides information about, tentative findings from the first two phases, including interviews and surveys of 180 CET graduates and responses to the Phase 2 survey.
+The first research bulletin attached here provides information about, tentative findings from the first two phases, including interviews and surveys of 180 CET graduates and responses to the Phase 2 survey.